Business Name: Superior Surface Prep and Repair

 Weather, water, and the clock

-Pricing that keeps you rewarding and fair
+Pricing that keeps you profitable and fair

 Small errors that cost big